SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 2. Chicken Soup

 Not just the stuff of old wives’ tales, chicken soup is a great go-to home remedy for a head cold.
-It is warming, soothing, and is easily digestible.
+It is warming, soothing, and easily digestible.

 Comforting to the throat while the steam clears the sinuses.
 Finally, the nutrients provide energy for the internal fight going on.